New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 Eight more coming.

-Our first commercial plant in Tumkur, Karnataka has validated the process, the supply chain, and the market.
-We are now expanding across Tamil Nadu — two dedicated production units, eight plants total.
+Our first commercial plant in Tumkur, Karnataka has been in production and sales since June 2026 — validating the process, the supply chain, and the market.
+We are now expanding across South India — two dedicated production units, eight plants total.

 Coconut Shell Biocarbon